yunmingzhang17/yunmingzhang17.github.io/language.md

 The function also takes another optional argument `linker_args`, which is useful for providing extra arguments to the linker.
 These arguments are appended to the link command at the very end.
 Any extra object files or static/shared libraries can also be provided here.
 You should not provide .cpp files here because this command does not have appropriate compile flags.
 Source files should be provided with the `extern_cpp_files` argument.

+Finally, the function takes an optional `parallelization_type` argument which can have the value `graphit.PARALLEL_NONE`, `graphit.PARALLEL_CILK` or `graphit.PARALLEL_OPENMP` (default is `graphit.PARALLEL_NONE`.
+This option allows the user to choose the parallelization runtime to use while compiling the GraphIt program.

 The function returns a `graphit.graphit_module` object that has all the functions exported in the algorithm.

+__Example with linker args__

 ```
 import graphit